Almost all of us want to be happier at work.

 “How much traffic/followers/subscribers do I need before I can ________________?”

-And while I do have a pragmatic, number-based answer to that question, I also have a much healthier, sanity-saving response.You will be about a million times happier if you track your efforts rather than your… Click To Tweet
+And while I do have a pragmatic, number-based answer to that question, I also have a much healthier, sanity-saving response.You will be a lot happier if you track your efforts rather than your accomplishments.
+Click To Tweet

 This is true for many reasons.

 1. As with most things in life, the only thing you can control is yourself